 AWS S3 is a storage service offered by Amazon based on a pay-as-you-go model.
-S3’s intuitive user interface and easy to configure nature enables it to use in a large variety of use cases from simple fie storage to serving static websites and images.
-AWS S3 replication is an essential skill to have up your sleeve when working with S3.
+S3’s intuitive user interface and easy to configure nature enable it to use in a large variety of use cases from simple fie storage to serving static websites and images.
+AWS S3 Replication is an essential skill to have up your sleeve when working with S3.
 Amazon also offers a service called Redshift spectrum that allows users to query data existing in S3 by making use of the Redshift infrastructure.
-This means S3 can even be used as a complete data warehouse service.
+This means S3 can even be used as a complete Data Warehouse service.

-S3 pricing mainly contains 4 components – Data storage charges, requests and data retrieval charges, data transfer and replication charges.
-Enterprise compliance policies and use case-specific scenarios often leads to the requirement of replicating S3 to various destinations.
+S3 pricing mainly contains 4 components: Data Storage charges, Requests, and Data Retrieval charges, Data Transfer, and Replication charges.
+Enterprise compliance policies and use case-specific scenarios often lead to the requirement of Replicating S3 to various destinations.

 - An AWS S3 account with IAM permissions for S3 usage

 Replication helps you to copy data from one S3 bucket automatically without blocking operations.
-AWS S3 replication can replicate data across the different source and destination buckets irrespective of the account or region they belong to.
-Replication maintains the metadata including the origin and modification details of source across replicated instance thereby ensuring any audit trail requirements.
-The use cases behind the need for replication include having to keep the same data under different storage classes or different ownership structures.
+AWS S3 Replication can Replicate data across the different source and destination buckets irrespective of the account or region they belong to.
+Replication maintains the metadata including the origin and modification details of the source across Replicated instances thereby ensuring any audit trail requirements.
+The use cases behind the need for Replication include having to keep the same data under different storage classes or different ownership structures.

-AWS cross-region replication helps organizations to adhere to compliance requirements of having to keep data across multiple regions for risk mitigation.
+AWS cross-region Replication helps organizations to adhere to compliance requirements of having to keep data across multiple regions for risk mitigation.
 It can also help in minimizing latency in case your applications are being accessed from different geographical regions across the world.
-Increase in operational efficiency by having access to different data objects for computing modules in different regions also contribute to the use of cross-region replication.
+An increase in operational efficiency by having access to different data objects for computing modules in different regions also contributes to the use of cross-region Replication.